ciglenecki/geoguessr-ai/README.md

 --csv-rich-static data/dataset_complete_subset/data_rich_static__spacing_0.7_classes_31.csv \
 --quick
 ```

+You can stop the training anytime with `Ctrl + C`.
+Pressing it once will gracefully shutdown the training (and perform the testing phase).
+Pressing it twice shows more aggression, which will stop the training immediately.

 `--csv-rich-static` can be left out which forces the _Rich static CSV_ creation during runtime (this will somewhat slow down the initial setup).
 You can perform the full training by removing the `--quick` flag.
 Some additional interesting arguments are listed below.
 Run the `python src/train.py -h` command to see all supported arguments.